 The colonial history of this Amazonian town began in 1624 with the arrival of a wave of French settlers, including a certain Lady Aubigné, whose daughter Françoise became Madame de Maintenon, the secret wife of Louis XIV.
 The gold rush of the late 18th century brought a new population in search of fortune.
 Today, the village attracts tourists and nature lovers, and is best known for its metalwork, basketry, and wood carving crafts.
 And this great restaurant.

-Different formulas allow you to discover local spices and game, including armadillo, agouti, and especially pakiri, or peccary, also known as javelin pig, a local delicacy served here in a delicious fricassee.
+Different formulas allow you to discover local spices and game, including armadillo, agouti, and especially pakira, or peccary, also known as javelin pig, a local delicacy served here in a delicious fricassee with red beans.

 +594 (0)5 94 34 50 49